Chicago Tribune: 19th century

-Years of McCormick
+20th century

-Under the 20th-century editorship of Colonel Robert R. McCormick, who took control in the 1920s, the paper was strongly isolationist and aligned with the Old Right in its coverage of political news and social trends.
+In the 20th-century, Colonel Robert R. McCormick, who took control in the 1920s, the paper was strongly isolationist and aligned with the Old Right in its coverage of political news and social trends.
 It used the motto "The American Paper for Americans".
 From the 1930s to the 1950s, it excoriated the Democrats and the New Deal of Franklin D. Roosevelt, was resolutely disdainful of the British and French, and greatly enthusiastic for Chiang Kai-shek and Sen. Joseph McCarthy.

-When McCormick assumed the position of co-editor (with his cousin Joseph Medill Patterson) in 1910, the Tribune was the third-best-selling paper among Chicago's eight dailies, with a circulation of only 188,000.
+When McCormick assumed the position of co-editor with his cousin Joseph Medill Patterson in 1910, the Tribune was the third-best-selling paper among Chicago's eight dailies, with a circulation of only 188,000.
 The young cousins added features such as advice columns and homegrown comic strips such as Little Orphan Annie and Moon Mullins.
-They promoted political "crusades", with their first success coming with the ouster of the Republican political boss of Illinois, Sen. William Lorimer.
+They promoted political crusades, and their first success came with the ouster of the Republican political boss of Illinois, Sen. William Lorimer.
 At the same time, the Tribune competed with the Hearst paper, the Chicago Examiner, in a circulation war.
-By 1914, the cousins succeeded in forcing out Managing Editor William Keeley.
+By 1914, the cousins succeeded in forcing out William Keeley, the newspaper's managing editor.
 By 1918, the Examiner was forced to merge with the Chicago Herald.

-In 1919, Patterson left the Tribune and moved to New York to launch his own newspaper, the New York Daily News.
+In 1919, Patterson left the Tribune and moved to New York City to launch his own newspaper, the New York Daily News.
 In a renewed circulation war with Hearst's Herald-Examiner, McCormick and Hearst ran rival lotteries in 1922.
 The Tribune won the battle, adding 250,000 readers to its ranks.
-Also in 1922, the Chicago Tribune hosted an international design competition for its new headquarters, the Tribune Tower.
+The same year, the Chicago Tribune hosted an international design competition for its new headquarters, the Tribune Tower.
 The competition worked brilliantly as a publicity stunt, and more than 260 entries were received.
 The winner was a neo-Gothic design by New York architects John Mead Howells and Raymond Hood.

 The newspaper sponsored a pioneering attempt at Arctic aviation in 1929, an attempted round-trip to Europe across Greenland and Iceland in a Sikorsky amphibious aircraft.
 But, the aircraft was destroyed by ice on July 15, 1929, near Ungava Bay at the tip of Labrador, Canada.
 The crew were rescued by the Canadian science ship CSS Acadia.

-The Tribune's reputation for innovation extended to radio—it bought an early station, WDAP, in 1924 and renamed it WGN (AM), the station call letters standing for the paper's self-description as the "World's Greatest Newspaper".
+The Tribune's reputation for innovation extended to radio; it bought an early station, WDAP, in 1924 and renamed it WGN, the station call letters standing for the paper's self-description as the "World's Greatest Newspaper".
 WGN Television was launched on April 5, 1948.
 These broadcast stations remained Tribune properties for nine decades and were among the oldest newspaper/broadcasting cross-ownerships in the country.
-(The Tribune's East Coast sibling, the New York Daily News, later established WPIX television and radio.)
+(The Tribune's East Coast sibling, the New York Daily News, later established WPIX television and FM radio.)

 The Tribune's legendary sports editor Arch Ward created the Major League Baseball All-Star Game in 1933 as part of the city's Century of Progress exposition.